-- Reads the referral form to the student as a part of due process. - Conducts an investigation, if necessary. - Allows the student to respond to the accusations and evidence as part of due process. - Decides what action to take, and records it on the form. - Informs the student of the action to be taken and has the student sign the form. - Personally notifies the parent/guardian of the issue, including action taken. - Requires the student to take the form home to be signed by his or her parent/guardian and has the student return it, if necessary, - Communicates the outcome of discipline issues to initiating staff as well as any other relevant staff members.
+- Provides the student with oral or written notice of the charge(s) against her/him as a part of due process. - Conducts an investigation to obtain evidence, if necessary. - Allows the student to respond to the accusations and evidence as part of due process. - Decides what action to take, and records it in Infinite Campus. - Informs the student of the action to be taken. - Personally notifies the parent/guardian of the issue, including action taken and provides a discipline action form/letter. - Communicates the outcome of discipline issues to initiating staff as well as any other relevant staff members.